Treating your staff at Christmas doesn't have to cost the earth

 Ending the year on a positive note is essential for making sure everyone comes back to work in the New Year refreshed and ready to go – so why not treat your staff with a Christmas gift?

 We’ve picked out five things that always go down well around the office at Christmas – but they’re fairly broad suggestions.
-It’s important to put your own spin on gift giving to make things a little more personal – no one likes to feel like they’ve received a box-ticking exercise, after all.
+It’s important to put your own spin festive motivation, rewards and incentives to make things a little more personal – no one likes to feel like they’ve received a box-ticking exercise, after all.

 1. The classic: wine